JordanCWard/SQL/README.md

 3. Facebook

-Assume you're given two tables containing data about Facebook Pages and their respective likes (as in "Like a Facebook Page"). <br>
+Assume you're given two tables containing data about Facebook Pages and their respective likes (as in "Like a Facebook Page").
 Write a query to return the IDs of the Facebook pages that have zero likes.
 The output should be sorted in ascending order based on the page IDs.

 Method 1: Except
 ``` sql